DeMille-Group-FrAg/pulseblaster-clock-source/README.md

 # pulseblaster-clock-source

+**Patch Notes**
+*2025-1-28*
+>With KiCad 8.0 update put the DIP-14_W7.62mm_Socket footprint on the back to prevent DRC errors of the socket covering the parts underneath.
+The socket is just for the footprint, so the pin headers align nicely to the socket on the FGPA board.
+This reversal does mean that the pin numbers are mirrored, e.g. 14 <-> 1; 7 <-> 8 etc.

+## Introduction
 Only tested with the PulseBlaster ESR-PRO USB.

  The Spincore PulseBlaster requires a 50 MHz TTL clock signal, which it generates from crystal.
 In order to keep the FPGA clock synchronized with other devices, a method referencing an external clock source is required.